rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  to preserve wealth through other means, typically malinvesting
- (investing in index funds not as a priced risk, but as a malinvested store of value).
+ (investing in index funds not as a priced risk, but as a malinvested *store of value*).
-The only successful store of value under fiat is rent-seeking with privileged access to the money printer
+The only successful *store of value* under fiat is rent-seeking with privileged access to the money printer
  (to cheap debt).

-Bitcoin -- *if it is true* -- is a superior store of value to fiat and even to gold
+Bitcoin -- *if it is true* -- is a superior *store of value* to fiat and even to gold
- (the most effective store of value the world has ever known).
+ (the most effective *store of value* the world has ever known).
-Over time Bitcoin will gain adoption and value, and it can be transferred anywhere on earth, unmolested.
+Over time Bitcoin will gain adoption and value, and it can do this while being transferable anywhere on earth, unmolested.
 Neither gold nor fiat nor real-estate nor even fine-art can function as a better store of value than Bitcoin.